The Warframes the Tenno use, from Ash to Mirage.

 When all the land is in ruins, Tenno, only Chroma will remain.

 Chroma, a dragon-themed Warframe awakened with Update 16.0 in 2015, has the unique trait of being able to determine the elemental attribute of his abilities by changing his energy color.
-His skillset encourages in-your-face combat, converting damage taken into self buffs and uses various elemental boosts to help nearby allies.
+His skillset encourages in-your-face combat, converting any damage taken into self buffs and using various elemental boosts to help nearby allies.

 Chroma Prime first spread its wings with Update 23.9 in 2018.